amaanmajeed/GDSC-Event-Add-Participants/README.md

 ## Feature Update
 - Fixed the issue "Browser not working" issue
-- Uncomment lines 64 - 66 if you want the bot to add Checkin of that particular attendee
+- Uncomment lines 64 - 66 if you want the bot to add the Check-in of that particular attendee
 - If the email exists already, it cancels and skips that name
 - continues from 1 plus incorrect entry
 - If for whatever reason, the system fails, or delays is because of bad internet.
 The Bot would cater to it